 return output

-@floop can also be used for reductions by placing @reduce at the beginning of the line containing the reduction operation.
-The macro addresses the inherent data race associated with and prevents false sharing.
+@floop can also be used for reductions.
+This requires placing @reduce at the beginning of the line containing the reduction operation.
+The macro addresses the inherent data race associated with parallelization and additionally prevents false sharing.

 x = rand(1_000_000)